Find Your Way Around Cyberspace from Your iPad

 Use this method also to determine whether a picture has a link.
-Just hold your finger down on the picture, and if it’s linked, you see the web address the link points to.
+Just hold your finger down on the picture; if it’s linked, you see the web address that the link points to.

-As for the other link options shown, here’s what two of them do:
+As for the other link options, here’s what two of them do:

 Open: Opens the page in this tab.

 Copy: Copies the link’s URL to your iPad’s Clipboard so that you can paste it elsewhere.

 Not every web link cooperates with the iPad.
 The iPad doesn’t support some common web standards — most notably, Adobe Flash video.
 If you see an incompatible link, nothing may happen — or a message may appear, asking you to install a plug-in.

 Tabbed browsing on your iPad

 When you surf the web on a Mac or PC, you rarely go to a single web page and call it a day.
 In fact, you often have multiple web pages open at the same time.
 Sometimes you might choose to hop around the web without closing the pages you visit.
 Sometimes a link automatically opens a new page without shuttering the old one.

 Safari on the iPad lets you open multiple pages simultaneously, via a brilliant rendition of tabbed browsing similar to the desktop version of browsers like Safari.

 After you have one page open, here are two ways to open additional web pages in Safari so that they appear on the tab bar at the top of the screen (rather than replacing the page you’re currently viewing):